 On the accumulation of three bus citations, the student will be removed from the bus for a period of 2-10 school days.
-During this period, parents are responsible for transporting their child to and from school.
-A child will receive another suspension each time a citation is written after the original suspension.
+During this period, parents are responsible

 All bus citations must be signed by the parent and returned to the driver, before the student will be permitted to ride the bus the following day.